arkayOrg/dakota-web/_pages/solicitation-iucrc-interagency-agreement-requests.md

         <h2 id="">Submission Deadline Notice</h2>

         <p>To ensure obligation of funds prior to the end of the fiscal year, IAAs should be submitted to the NSF IUCRC
-          program&nbsp;<strong>no later than July 1</strong>.
+          program&nbsp;<strong>no later than June 28th, 2021</strong>.
 All submissions sent after that date will be returned to the submitting agency if funds are due to expire at the end of the Fiscal Year.
 Submissions sent after the deadline can be held over until the new fiscal year if the funds are not due to expire until the end of the new fiscal year.</p>